-The Company operated under one segment, the marketing and distribution of commercial products until the acquisition of Marley Drug on December 17, 2020 as described in note 4.
-After December 17, 2020, the Company operated under two segments, the marketing and distribution of commercial products and the operation of a retail and mail order pharmacy.
+The Company operates under two segments, the marketing and distribution of commercial products and the operation of a retail and mail order pharmacy.

-Revenue generated from external customers for the years ended December 31, 2022, 2021 and 2020 was 100% from sales to customers in the United States.
+Revenue generated from external customers for the years ended December 31, 2023, 2022 and 2021 was 100% from sales to customers in the United States.